thearn/game-of-life/README.md

 fftpack.dct(data, norm='ortho')
 ```

 but I haven't tried that yet for this.
+You'd have to define a `dct2()` method using `fftpack.dct` and separability.